Chevereto/api/README.md

 ![Chevereto](LOGO.svg)

-> 🔔 Subscribe to the [newsletter](https://newsletter.chevereto.com/subscription?f=PmL892XuTdfErVq763PCycJQrvZ8PYc9JbsVUttqiPV1zXt6DDtf7lhepEStqE8LhGs8922ZYmGT7CYjMH5uSx23pL6Q) to don't miss any update regarding Chevereto V4.
+> 🔔 Subscribe to the [newsletter](https://newsletter.chevereto.com/subscription?f=PmL892XuTdfErVq763PCycJQrvZ8PYc9JbsVUttqiPV1zXt6DDtf7lhepEStqE8LhGs8922ZYmGT7CYjMH5uSx23pL6Q) to don't miss any update regarding Chevereto.

 Chevereto is a server-side software for creating a multi-user, full-featured media sharing solution.
 It is headless, providing a both auto-mapped and self-described REST API that allows to use it under many different situations and use cases.